oracle/odpi/doc/src/functions/dpiStmt.rst

     **arraySize** [IN] -- the number of rows which should be fetched each time more rows need to be fetched from the database.

+.. function:: int dpiStmt_setPrefetchRows(dpiStmt \*stmt, uint32_t numRows)

+    Sets the number of rows that will be prefetched by the Oracle Client library when a query is executed.
+The default value is `DPI_DEFAULT_PREFETCH_ROWS` (2).
+Increasing this value may reduce the number of round-trips to the database that are required in order to fetch rows, but at the cost of increasing memory requirements.
+Setting this value to 0 will disable prefetch completely, which may be useful when the timing for fetching rows must be controlled by the caller.

+    The current value can be determined by calling :func:`dpiStmt_getPrefetchRows()`.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **stmt** [IN] -- a reference to the statement on which the number of rows to prefetch is to be set.
+If the reference is NULL or invalid an error is returned.

+    **numRows** [OUT] -- the number of rows to prefetch.